thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 gets moved around because they can completely rerender after the resize.
-But a line-oriented command line interface should care more: if the resizing behavior can be predicted editing artifacts can be prevented from polluting terminal history.
+But a line-oriented command line interface should care more: if the resizing behavior can be predicted, editing artifacts can be prevented from polluting terminal history.

 Applications
 ------------